parameshbabu/iot-adk-addonkit/Tools/IoTCoreImaging/Docs/Copy-IoTBSP.md

 # Copy-IoTBSP

 ## SYNOPSIS
-Copies a BSP folder to the destination workspace from a source workspace.
+Copies a BSP folder to the destination workspace from a source workspace or a source bsp directory.

 ## SYNTAX